NXT Stand & Deliver (2022)

-The 2022 NXT Stand & Deliver was a professional wrestling livestreaming event produced by WWE.
-It was the second annual Stand & Deliver held for the promotion's developmental brand NXT.
-The event took place on Saturday, April 2, 2022, at the American Airlines Center in Dallas, Texas.
-The event was held as a part of WrestleMania Weekend, being held the same day as WrestleMania 38 Night 1 with a special start time of 1 p.m.
+The 2022 NXT Stand & Deliver was a professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's developmental brand, NXT 2.0.
+It was the second annual Stand & Deliver and took place on Saturday, April 2, 2022, at the American Airlines Center in Dallas, Texas.
+The event was held as part of WrestleMania Weekend, occurring the same day as WrestleMania 38 Night 1 with a special start time of 1:00 p.m.
 Eastern Time.

-Unlike the previous year's event, which also aired on pay-per-view (PPV), the 2022 event was only available via livestreaming, as beginning with this event, NXT's major events no longer air on pay-per-view.
-Although this was the second Stand & Deliver, it was the first to not be held as an NXT TakeOver event, as that event series was discontinued in September 2021 when NXT reverted to being WWE's developmental brand.
-This was also the first NXT event to be held outside of Florida since the start of the COVID-19 pandemic in March 2020.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Raw roster member Dolph Ziggler defeated Bron Breakker to retain the NXT Championship.
 In other prominent matches, MSK (Nash Carter and Wes Lee) defeated defending champions Imperium (Fabian Aichner and Marcel Barthel) and The Creed Brothers (Brutus Creed and Julius Creed) in a triple threat tag team match to win the NXT Tag Team Championship, and in the opening bout, Cameron Grimes defeated defending champion Carmelo Hayes, Santos Escobar, Solo Sikoa, and Grayson Waller in a five-way ladder match to win the NXT North American Championship.

+Unlike the previous year's event, which was a two-night event that also aired as a television special for Night 1 and via pay-per-view (PPV) for Night 2, the 2022 event was reduced to a one-day event and only available via WWE's livestreaming platforms as WWE ceased broadcasting NXT's major events on PPV following the previous event, WarGames in December 2021.
+Although this was the second Stand & Deliver, it was the first to not be held as an NXT TakeOver event, as that event series was discontinued when NXT reverted to being WWE's developmental brand in September 2021 and was rebranded as NXT 2.0.
+This was also the first NXT event to be held outside of the U.S. state of Florida since TakeOver: Portland in February 2020, just before the start of the COVID-19 pandemic that next month.
+It was also the first NXT event to livestream on Disney+ Hotstar in Indonesia after the shutdown of its WWE Network in late January, as well as NXT's first event to be branded as a "premium live event", a term the company introduced at the start of the year to refer to its events airing on traditional PPV and via WWE's livestreaming platforms.